hmemcpy/hmemcpy.com/source/_posts/2010-06-07-turning-poor-man-performance-profiling-into-awesome-using-excel-pivot-tables.md

 ![](http://i0.wp.com/hmemcpy.com/wp-content/uploads/2010/09/image_14.png)

 And that's it!
-We can now apply Excel's sorting to the columns and perform other analytical data with our *poor man's performance profiling* data.
+We can now apply Excel's sorting to the columns and perform other analytical data with our *poor man's performance profiling* data.